chamodanethra/biometric_signature/README.md

     -   `checkValidity`: A boolean indicating whether to check the validity of the key by initializing a signature.
 Default is `false`.
 -   **Returns**: `Boolean` - `true` if the key pair exists (and is valid if `checkValidity` is `true`), `false` otherwise.
 -   **Error Codes**:
-    -   `AUTHFAILED`: Error checking if the biometric key exists.
+    -   `AUTH_FAILED`: Error checking if the biometric key exists.

 ## Example